Skip to content

 At Kayak Capital, we lend our own money.
 We're not a fund, we're not brokers, and we don't have a chain of middlemen who each need their cut.
 That's what allows us to offer something almost unheard of in the hard money world:

 This isn't a teaser rate or a bait-and-switch.
-It's been our model for nearly 15 years and over 1,700 successful transactions across the Phoenix metro area.
+It's been our model for over 12 years and over 1,700 successful transactions across the Phoenix metro area.
 We believe the best way to build long-term relationships with investors is to keep things simple, transparent, and fair.

 1. How many origination points do you charge?
-This is the single biggest fee and the first thing you should ask.
 If the answer is anything above zero, do the math on what that costs you per deal — and per year.

 2. What other fees will appear on my closing statement?
 Ask for an itemized list.
-Look for processing fees, underwriting fees, doc prep fees, and wire fees.
-These "junk fees" can easily add $1,000–$2,500 to your costs.
+Junk fees can add $1,000–$2,500 to your costs.

 3. Is there a prepayment penalty or minimum interest period?
-If you finish your flip early, you should be rewarded — not penalized.
 A minimum interest requirement of 3–6 months effectively punishes you for being efficient.

 The Bottom Line: Fees Are the Silent Profit Killer